 A Pan-European component – producing land-cover and land-change maps at continental scale as well as geophysical and vegetation parameters for seasonal and annual change monitoring.
 Initial activities include the provision of a pan-EU land-cover map for 2012 (which is an extension of the CORINE Land Cover achieved in 2006) and of the corresponding change product between 2006 and 2012.
 In addition, five high-resolution layers on land-cover characteristics will be produced for artificial surfaces (imperviousness layer), forest areas, agricultural areas (grasslands), wetlands, and small water bodies.

 - A local component – aiming at providing detailed information, complementary to the products of the Pan-European component, for specific areas of interest (e.g. urban atlas, biodiversity hot spots – riparian areas).

-The Sentinel satellites will soon start contributing to Copernicus, providing substantial benefits for the land monitoring applications.
+The Sentinel satellites provide substantial benefits for the land monitoring applications.

-In particular, Sentinel-2, with its 13 bands covering the visible to the shortwave infrared spectrum will allow an efficient mapping of vegetation at 10–20 m resolution, suitable for instance for pan-European high-resolution products.
-With its wide swath of 290 km and two satellites in orbit, the mission will significantly reduce the number of images needed to cover the continent and result in a very frequent revisit time (five days at the equator).
+In particular, Sentinel-2, with its 13 bands covering the visible to the shortwave infrared spectrum allows an efficient mapping of vegetation at 10–20 m resolution, suitable for instance for pan-European high-resolution products.
+With its wide swath of 290 km and two satellites in orbit, the mission significantly reduces the number of images needed to cover the continent and result in a very frequent revisit time (five days at the equator).

 The production of the next CORINE land-cover update will be facilitated by frequent revisit time, making the acquisition of multi-date images possible.
-This will allow changes to be detected more frequently.
+This allows changes to be detected more frequently.